Piece description from the artist

 Image size is 10" x 13" on a 13" x 19" Canson Baryta Photographique paper

-She grew up with cameras, films, and the other photography accouterments being as normal to her as baseballs or dolls were to other kids.
+Deb grew up with cameras, films, and other photography accouterments being as normal to her as baseballs or dolls were to other kids.
 She learned to take what was there, what was real — the light, the dark, the mood, the balance, the air — and translate it through the lens.
 Having a deep affinity for water, she merged these two passions and began creating underwater work.
 In the water, everything that we know goes away — noise, gravity, perceptions — there is tremendous peace and it allows Deb to create visual enigmas that calm rather than confuse.

 An Art Advisor will get in touch with you today to schedule a free consultation to discuss your artwork needs.